How to supervise and lock down protection on an iPhone or iPad (Windows)

 Plug the other end of the Apple USB cable into the iPhone/iPad device.

 If you don't see a prompt to trust the PC, it's likely already trusted.
-If you see a prompt to allow access to photos and videos, this means that the iPhone hasn't detected the iTunes app on your Windows PC.
+If you see a prompt to allow access to photos and videos, this means that the iPhone hasn't detected the iTunes app on your Windows device.
 If this is the case, double-check that iTunes is installed.
 If iTunes is installed, try restarting your Windows device, open the supervision tool, and try connecting the cable again.

 Attempt to verify with Touch ID (which will then give you an option to enter your child's unlock passcode).